databendlabs/weekly/content/2022-04-13-databend-weekly.md

 Late last week, we proudly announced the <https://perf.databend.rs/>.
 This is a website for monitoring the performance of Databend's nightly releases.

-All benchmarks are currently running on an Amazon EC2 server of size `c5n.9xlarge`, with 36 vCPUs and 96 GiB of memory, with Intel Xeon Platinum 8000 processors.
+All benchmarks are currently running on an Amazon EC2 server of size `c5n.9xlarge`, with 36 vCPUs and 96 GiB of memory, and Intel Xeon Platinum 8000 processors.

 ![Databend Performance Data](https://weekly.databend.rs/images/databend-performance-data.png)